 The Greek Island of Mykonos is one of the most highly rated sun, sea and sand destinations in the world.
 Visitors have the opportunity to party from the moment that they step off the plane alongside beautiful guys and girls from around the world.
-And you should definitely take the time to visit the famous local attractions, as suggested by Directline Holidays.
+And you should definitely take the time to visit the famous local attractions.

 You might be interested to discover that Mykonos was named after the grandson of Apollo.
 Take a walk around the island and you’ll notice obvious signs of the Greek Mythology.
 There are a number of ancient exhibits in the local museum, some of which are adorned with images depicting the Greek Gods and mortal heroes.
 You can continue the historical learning experience with a tour of the Panagia Paraportiani Byzantine Church.
 It is a stunning example of religious architecture, which is visited by members of the Christian faithful on a daily basis.

 The two main beaches of Mykonos are called Paradise and Super Paradise.
 Both of them attract a young crowd who are keen to make the most of their time in this beautiful part of the world.
 You’ll see people sunning themselves, paddling in the crystal clear waters and getting their funk on at the beach bars.
 Anybody seeking some peace and quiet should head across to the secluded Mykonos beach of Lia.
 Here you can try a spot of sea fishing or snorkeling.